 The English Romantic painter was relentless in his pursuit of light and atmosphere.
 He became known as a master of capturing the energy of storms at sea.
 At the age of 67, he is said to have tied himself to the mast of a ship during a storm to experience the elements directly.

 4. Claude Monet – Argenteuil Basin with a Single Sailboat

-The painting is worth ten million euro.
-Rather shockingly, in 2012, a visitor to the gallery punched the painting causing an extensive tear in an act of vengeance against the state.
-After eighteen months of restoration, the piece is now displayed behind glass.
+The painting is worth €10 million.
+Rather shockingly, in 2012, a visitor to the gallery punched the painting in an act of vengeance against the state.
+The incident resulted in an extensive tear but, after eighteen months of restoration, the piece was returned to the National Gallery where it is now displayed behind glass.
 The culprit was jailed for five years.